kevinboone/worldtime/README.md

     worldtime 1:23 Europe/Paris

-Note that the reqion name _can't_ be a timzone, like "IST".
+Note that the region name _can't_ be a timezone, like "IST".
 The script make no provision for this kind of operation, because these timezone names are ambiguous.